ethereum-optimism/optimism/packages/fraud-prover/README.md

 ## Local testing

 The fraud prover will first connect to the relevant chains and then look for mismatched state roots.
-Note that the *Fraud Prover* does not connect to the *Sequencer*, rather, it connects to the *Verifier*, and the Verifier it turn is monitoring the Sequencer.
+Note that the *Fraud Prover* does not connect to the *Sequencer*, rather, it connects to the *Verifier*, and the Verifier in turn is looking at the L1.
 Assuming _your sequencer is not fraudulant_, the standard Fraud Prover output looks like this:

 ```